jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

 ----

-I have an [[NSWindow]] subclass for the borderless window.
-I have an [[NSView]] subclass for the blue frame and the rounded gray frame.
-I have another [[NSView]] subclass that is the rectangle that is slightly smaller than the rounded gray frame.
+I have an General/NSWindow subclass for the borderless window.
+I have an General/NSView subclass for the blue frame and the rounded gray frame.
+I have another General/NSView subclass that is the rectangle that is slightly smaller than the rounded gray frame.
 I have no siblings of another view, and am not setting the windows content view.

 ----